Laudenbach Periodontics & Dental Implants

 Allogenic Bone

-Allogenic bone, or allograft, is dead bone harvested from a cadaver, then processed using a freeze-dry method to extract the water via a vacuum.
-Unlike autogenous bone, allogenic bone cannot produce new bone on its own.
-Rather, it serves as a framework or scaffold over which bone from the surrounding bony walls can grow to fill the defect or void.
+Allogenic bone, or allograft, is donor bone harvested from a cadaver and processed through a freeze-dry method to remove water and reduce immune rejection risk.
+Allogenic bone does not produce new bone on its own — instead, it serves as a scaffold over which surrounding bone can grow and fill the treatment area.
+This approach eliminates the need for a second harvest procedure.

 Xenogenic Bone